iosflaws/iosflaws/README.md

-flawed-ware is my biggest project next to calamity.tap
+flawed-ware is my biggest project next to lethality.win

 I upload cheats and am working on alot of cheats to be released soon!